notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ## Finding characters in a specific range

-While regular expressions provide for specifying a range (or multiple ranges) of characters using the  [start....end] pattern, this is sometimes awkward when the start or end character isn't easily typed in.
-Notepad++ provides a specific dialog, available using Find -&gt; Find Characters in range....
+It is sometimes desirable to search for characters by their codepoint (underlying numerical value), and even to search for text that matches a range of character codepoints (like finding all characters from `a` to `z`).
+Notepad++ provides a dialog for doing this character-range search, available using the **Search &gt; Find Characters in range...** action.

 A custom range of characters can be asked for, as well as either half of the 0..255 range: ASCII covers the lower half, non-ASCII covers the upper part.
-Note that entries should be in decimal notation, and that values above 255 are not handled in a useful way.
+Note that entries should be in decimal notation, and that values above 255 are not handled in a useful way (so fancy Unicode characters cannot be searched for in this manner).

-Search may proceed up or down, and optionally wraps around.
-Hit Find to perform it.
-Close dialog using either the dedicated button, the close button on the title bar or the Esc key.
+This search may proceed up or down, and optionally wraps around.
+Hit **Find** to run this range-search, and hit **Close** to leave the dialog.

+The [regular expressions](#regular-expressions) search mode (described [below](#regular-expressions)) also provides a way to for specifying a range (or multiple ranges) of characters using a [character class](#character-classes), but that mode can be difficult for inexperienced users, so this dialog has been provided as an easier alternative.

 ## Incremental Search